 baby's tongue, silicone finger brush, clean tongue, candidiasis

-Have you ever wondered how much bacteria that tiny mouth would be harboring when you just forget to clean it or think it is not important yet??
+Have you ever wondered how many bacteria the tiny mouth (especially the baby’s tongue) would be harbouring when you just forget to clean it or think it is not important yet??

-It is parents duty to clean the baby’s tongue at least twice a day without failing to remember, as it is said oral health leads to the overall health.
+It is parents’ duty to clean the baby’s tongue at least twice a day without failing to remember, as it is said, oral health leads to overall health.

-When you remember to give your new born baby a warm water bath and wash the baby’s head too, then why not clean baby’s mouth every day?
+When you remember to give your newborn baby a warm water bath and wash the baby’s head too, then why not clean the baby’s mouth every day?

-It is important and mandatory to help your child have a clean mouth, as important it is for you.
+It is important and mandatory to help your child have a clean mouth, the same way it is for you.

 Related: Fissured Tongue